ricgonmen/spring-cloud-app/README.md

 ## Running with Docker
 After the package construction, you can use the `docker-compose` to launch the configuration defined on `docker-compose.yml`.

-To build images, create containers and start it:
+To build images, create containers and start it in background:

+`docker-compose build`
-`docker-compose up --build`
+`docker-compose up -d`

 To stop the containers, remove them from Docker and remove the connected networks from it:

 `docker-compose down`

-In my test with docker I have found that sometimes the order of the start is not related to the order on the yml, I have try my best to automatize it all but it will fail if you start the services on a wrong order.
-If you are not able run it correctly maybe is better just to do the build and start every image manually:

-`docker-compose build`

 ## Check if Spring Cloud is on
 To check the Eureka Discovery Server is up please type in your brownser: